-This guide outlines some of the ways allies and teammates can help Touch Football Australia fulfil our commitment to athletes, officials and volunteers who have diverse sexualities and genders.
+This guide highlights the way our sport fosters inclusion.
+It outlines our commitment to athletes, officials and volunteers who have diverse sexualities and genders, and the support available to you.

-Touch Football Australia does not tolerate any form of homophobia, biphobia, transphobia, bullying, harassment or vilification.
-As allies in Touch Football, it's our responsibility to call out this behaviour when we see it.
+Touch Football Australia will not tolerate any form of homophobia, biphobia, transphobia, bullying, harassment or vilification.
+This promise extends from the field of play to our boardroom.